THE ENFORCEMENT

 In 2022, in partnership with Animal Equality, we published The Enforcement Problem.
 Our report revealed widespread and systemic under-enforcement of the legal frameworks intended to offer protection for farmed animals between the years of 2018 to 2021.
 You can read that report here.

-Key takeaways from 2022 and 2023
+Key takeaways from 2024:

-2.5% of farms were inspected
+Only 2.2% of farms were inspected across the UK

 A Call for Accountability